shaka-project/shaka-packager/docs/source/build_instructions.md

 ```

 To build portable, fully-static executables on Linux, you will need either musl
-as your system libc, or a musl cross-compiler toolchain.
-To create a portable,
+as your system libc, or a musl toolchain.
+(See [musl.cc](https://musl.cc).
-fully-static build for Linux, configure CMake with:
+To create a portable, fully-static build for Linux, configure CMake with:

 ```shell
   -DCMAKE_BUILD_TYPE=Release \